GenesisFR/DS1TroubleshootingGuide/README.md

 Note: it seems to work fine on all custom campaigns and doesn't bloat saves (only tested in The Lands of Hyperborea and the Ultima remakes).

+## Import a character

+If you want to import an existing character into a single player game, do the following.

+1. Download Siege Editor and install it.
+2. Load your latest save and save it again with a simple name (ex: "X").
+3. Run the game again through DSMod or DSLOAMod.
+They enable the in-game console.
+4. Start a brand-new single player game.
+5. Bring down the console (~), point the cursor at a wide-open patch of ground, and run this command: party load X.dssave

 ## Increase shadow resolution

 Open "\<path-to-game\>\system_detail.gas" and change the 10 occurrences of "shadow_tex_size	= 64" to 128/256/512/1024.
 You can do a search and replace on "= 64".